 We decided to think about the answers to these questions while joining in with dinosaur yoga during PE...

-As the mystery continues the children will be making dinosaur models, writing letters to the dinosaurs, and finding out more about their mission (by reading our class story, 'Tom and the island of the dinosaurs').
-We will be learning a T-Rex rap, getting involved in dinosaur maths challenges, creating our own dinosaur island and much more!
+As the mystery continued the children made dinosaur models, wrote letters to the dinosaurs, and found out more about their mission (by reading our class story, 'Tom and the island of the dinosaurs').
+We learned a T-Rex rap, got involved in dinosaur maths challenges, created our own dinosaur island and much more!

-The dinosaurs have sent us a special parcel from Dinosaur Land - dinosaur eggs!!!!
+The dinosaurs sent us a special parcel from Dinosaur Land - dinosaur eggs!!!!
 Apparently dinosaurs love leaf soup, so we brushed up on our scissor skills and prepared a batch ready for our dino-hatchlings!
 There was huge egcitement when our little dinosaurs hatched in Reception class!!!!